daniele-athome/hass-config/README.md

 ### Assistant

-Meet **Karen**, my voice assistant made with [Rhasspy](https://github.com/synesthesiam/rhasspy).
+Meet **Karen**, my voice assistant made with [Rhasspy](https://github.com/rhasspy).
-HASS receives intents from Rhasspy which are processed by doing something and speaking some reply.
-No conversations support yet.
+Everything is done through MQTT using the [Hermes protocol](https://docs.snips.ai/reference/hermes).
+I built a somewhat primitive implementation of "skills" that do something and speak some reply.
 What my voice commands can do:

 * say date or time
 * get weather/environment information (temperature, some forecasts)